Access to Health Records

 When someone dies, their health records are still confidential.
 Only certain people can see them.

 The NHS was previously able to charge you for getting copies of these records, but this was changed by the Data Protection Act 2018.
-Now you cannot be charged for these records.
+Now you can't be charged for these records.

 Personal representatives and people with a claim